openhive-network/hive/doc/quickstart.md

 ### Configure for your use case
 #### Full API node
 You need to use `USE_WAY_TOO_MUCH_RAM=1` and `USE_FULL_WEB_NODE=1` as stated above.
-You can Use `contrib/fullnode.config.ini` as a base for your `config.ini` file.
+You can use `contrib/fullnode.config.ini` as a base for your `config.ini` file.

 #### Exchanges
 Use low memory node.

-Also make sure that your `config.ini` contains:
+Also, make sure that your `config.ini` contains:
 ```
 enable-plugin = account_history
 public-api = database_api login_api
 track-account-range = ["yourexchangeid", "yourexchangeid"]
 ```
-Do not add other APIs or plugins unless you know what you are doing.
+Do not add other APIs or plugins, unless you know exactly what you are doing.

-This configuration exists in Docker with the following command
+This configuration exists in Docker with the following command:

 ```
 docker run -d --env TRACK_ACCOUNT="yourexchangeid" \